chadtopaz/computational-linear-algebra/psets/Pset-Solving-Linear-Systems.md

 Implement your method on the four ciphered sentences stored in the variables `s1`, `s2`, `s3`, `s4`.
 These sentences are defined in a code block below but I have suppressed printing of that code block since there are very long lists of numbers.
+Note: before solving, do the command `options(digits = 10)` because it will help you see when something unexpected happens that you will need to correct.

 ### Problem 2 Solution